-3 Rev. 479.
+&lt;sup>9 Rev. 479.

-Core nursing staff is determined by comparing FTE staffing in the Adults and Pediatrics and Intensive Care Unit cost centers to FTE staffing in the prior year and FTE staffing in peer hospitals.
+and Intensive Care Unit cost centers to FTE staffing in the prior year andFTE staffing in peer hospitals.
 Peer hospital information is obtained from data on nursing hours per patient day using the results of the occupational mix survey or the AHA Annual Survey for hospitals of the same size, geographic area (Census Division), and period of time.
-Acceptable core nursing staff for a year in which a hospital had a volume decline is the lesser of actual staffing in the prior fiscal year or core staff for the prior fiscal year as determined from the occupational mix survey or the AHA Annual Survey data from peer hospitals.
+Acceptable core nursing staff for a year in which a hospital had a volume decline is the lesser of actual staffing in the prior fiscal yearor core staff for the prior fiscal year as determined from the occupational mix survey or the AHA Annual Survey data from peer hospitals.
 When determining core staff hours for other than a full year, the standard hours worked must be multiplied by the actual number of weeks in the cost reporting period.
-For example, a hospital with a standard work week of 37.5 hours requesting a VDA for a a cost reporting period of January 1, 2008, through June 30, 2008, has a paid hours per year of 975 (26 weeks x 37.5 hours per week).
+For example, a hospital with a standard work week of 37.5 hours requesting a VDA for a cost reporting period of January 1, 2008, through June 30, 2008, has a paid hours per year of 975 (26 weeks x 37.5 hours per week).

-In the discussion included in the preamble to the August 18, 2006 final rule4, it was noted:
+In the discussion included in the preamble to the August 18, 2006 final rule, it was noted:

-The process for determining the amount of the volume decrease adjustment can be found in section 2810.1 of the Provider Reimbursement Manual.
-Fiscal intermediaries are responsible for establishing whether an SCH or MDH is eligible for a volume decrease adjustment and, if so, the amount of the adjustment.
-To qualify for this adjustment, the SCH or MDH must demonstrate that: (a) A 5 percent or more decrease of total discharges has occurred; and (b) the circumstance that caused the decrease in discharges was beyond the control of the hospital.
-Once the fiscal intermediary has established that the SCH or MDH satisfies these two requirements, it will calculate the adjustment.
-The adjustment amount is determined by subtracting the second year's DRG payment from the lesser of: (a) The second year's costs minus any adjustment for excess staff; or (b) the previous year's costs multiplied by the appropriate IPPS update factor minus any adjustment for excess staff.
+The process for determining the amount of the volume decrease adjustment can befound in section 2810.1 of the Provider Reimbursement Manual.
+Fiscal intermediaries are responsible for establishing whether an SCH or MDH is eligiblefor a volume decrease adjustment and, if so, the amount of the adjustment.
+To qualify for this adjustment, the SCH or MDH must demonstrate that: (a) A 5 percentor more decrease of total discharges has occurred; and (b) the circumstance that caused the decrease in discharges was beyond the control of the hospital.
+Once thefiscal intermediary has established that the SCH or MDH satisfies these two requirements, it will calculate the adjustment.
+The adjustment amount is determined by subtracting the second year's DRG payment from the lesser of: (a) The second year's costs minus any adjustment for excess staff; or (b) the previous year's costsmultiplied by the appropriate IPPS update factor minus any adjustment for excess staff.
 The SCH or MDH receives the difference in a lump-sum payment.

-In the 2018 Final IPPS Rule, CMS changed the method of calculating the VDA, effective for cost reporting periods beginning on or after October 1, 2017.
+In the 2018 Final IPPS Rule, CMS changed the method of calculating the VDA, effective for costreporting periods beginning on or after October 1, 2017.
 In discussing this change, CMS again explained the method that is at issue in this case:

-As we have noted in Section 2810.1 of the Provider Reimbursement Manual, Part 1 (PRM-1) and in adjudications rendered by the PRRB and the CMS Administrator, under the current methodology, the MAC determines a volume decrease adjustment amount not to exceed a cap calculated as the difference between the lesser of (1) the hospital's current year's Medicare inpatient operating costs or (2) its prior year's Medicare inpatient operating costs multiplied by the appropriate IPPS update factor, and the hospital's total MS-DRG revenue for inpatient operating costs (including outlier payments, DSH payments, and IME payments).
-In determining the volume decrease adjustment amount, the MAC considers the individual hospital's needs and circumstances, including the reasonable cost of maintaining necessary core staff and services in view of minimum staffing requirements imposed by State agencies; the hospital's fixed costs (including whether any semi-fixed costs are to be considered fixed) other than those costs paid on a reasonable cost basis; and the length of time the hospital has experienced a decrease in utilization.5
+As we have noted in Section 2810.1 of the Provider Reimbursement Manual, Part 1 (PRM-1) and in adjudications rendered by the PRRB and the CMS Administrator, under the current methodology, the MAC determines a volume decrease adjustmentamount not to exceed a cap calculated as the difference between the lesser of (1) the hospital's current year's Medicare inpatient operating costs or (2) its prior year's Medicare inpatient operating costs or (2) its prior year's Medicare inpatient operating costs or (2) its prior year's Medicare inpatient operating costs (including outlier payments, DSH payments, and IME payments).
+In determining the volume decrease adjustment amount, the MAC considers the individual hospital's needs and circumstances, including the reasonable cost of maintaining necessary core staff and services in view of minimum staffing requirements imposed by State agencies; the hospital's fixed costs (including whether any semi-fixed costs are to be considered fixed) other than those costs paid on a reasonable cost basis; and the length of time the hospital has experienced a decrease in utilization.